thesatwik/PublicProjects/2-TransitGateway-ConnectVPCs/Connect VPCs using TGW.md

 [This oneclick deployment](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://thesatwiklab.s3.amazonaws.com/Codes/2-TransitGateway-ConnectVPCs/VPC-CwithPrivateEC2C.yaml&stackName=VPC-CwithPrivateEC2 ) can be used which will fetch necessary code from my public S3 bucket.
 Login or switch to related AWS account before launching oneclick deployement, US-east-1 region needs to be selected.

+Once Cloudformation completed deploying necessary infrastructure along with EC2 instances,below private IP addresses were assigned in my case (This is expected to be differnet if the same CFN template is used later)

+EC2-A(Account-A, VPC-A)  --> 10.20.39.213

+EC2-B(Account -B, VPC-B) ---> 10.21.33.187

+EC2-C(Account-C, VPC-C) ----> 10.22.47.229

 ###################################This is the END of VPC & EC2 Setup################################